db627/mywebclass-agile-docs/documentation/templates/theme/initiatives/initiative4.md

 Deployment and maintenance of the website.

 Outcomes:
-A user-friendly home page
+- A user-friendly home page
-Increased website traffic and user engagement through proper SEO and Google Analytics implementation.
+- Increased website traffic and user engagement through proper SEO and Google Analytics implementation.
-High-quality website performance and security.
+- High-quality website performance and security.

 Deliverables:

-Fully functional home page
+- Fully functional home page

-Properly implemented SEO and Google Analytics.
+- Properly implemented SEO and Google Analytics.

-Integrated interactive learning modules and CICD initiatives.
+- Integrated CICD initiatives.

-Documentation and training materials for website maintenance.

 Milestones:
 - Completion of website design of home page and front-end development